Working Paper

 Abstract

-Corporate social responsibility (CSR) is the integration of social, environmental, and ethical values into business practices.
-This paper studies its effects on firms’ profits, production, and environmental outcomes in Indonesia.
-To address endogeneity in CSR adoption, I exploit the country’s legal requirement that limited-liability firms in natural-resource–related industries implement CSR activities.
-A triple-difference design shows that the mandate improved environmental performance by reducing the use of polluting fuels.
-Effects are larger for firms with stronger community-based relational incentives, particularly those relying on locally sourced private capital.
-The fuel shift involved a reallocation of expenditures but did not affect profits, output, total revenue, or total expenses.
-Village–firm matched data corroborate a decline in reported pollution incidents around obligated firms.
-Even without strong enforcement, legal CSR requirements can complement traditional environmental regulation when firms are embedded in local networks that provide additional CSR incentives.
+Corporate social responsibility (CSR) integrates social, environmental, and ethical values into business practices.
+This paper studies its effects on firms’ production, profits, and environmental outcomes.
+To address endogeneity in CSR adoption, I exploit Indonesia’s mandate requiring CSR implementation among limited-liability firms in natural-resource-related industries.
+Treated firms expanded CSR and environmental information disclosure, consistent with the policy’s environmental preservation aim.
+A triple-difference design shows that treated firms improved environmental performance ratings and reduced carbon emissions by decreasing coal use and substituting toward LPG.
+The fuel shift involved expenditure reallocation but did not affect profits, output, revenue, or total expenses.
+Effects are larger for firms with stronger community-based relational incentives, particularly middle-aged firms sourcing capital domestically and privately.
+Village-firm matched data corroborate declining pollution incidents around treated firms.
+Legal CSR requirements can act as environmental regulation when firms are embedded in local networks that provide additional CSR incentives.

 Employer Diversity Signals and Match Quality in Job Search